 The elderly are the most cost conscious health care consumers in this country.
 They have to be.
 Although they represent less than 12 percent of the population, the elderly account for 31 percent of all expenditures for hospital services, 28 percent of expenditures for physician services, 24 percent of prescription drug expenditures and 80 percent of all nursing home expenditures.
 Since Medicare pays for less than half of the elderly's health care expenses, the elderly are painfully aware of the cost of paying for their own health care needs out of pocket.
 Moreover, AARP is not aware of any evidence to indicate that the elderly abuse or misuse the system.
-The escalating cost of Medicare is a function of uncontrolled health sector inflation, particularly hospital cost inflation, not beneficiary use of the system. particularly hospital cost inflation, not beneficiary use of the system.
+The escalating cost of Medicare is a function of uncontrolled health sector inflation, particularly hospital cost inflation, not beneficiary use of the system.
 Measured against the elderly's limited, fixed income and their huge out-of-pocket expenditures for health care, the Administration's proposals for greater beneficiary cost sharing can only be characterized as punitive.